 The purpose of our Accessibility Assistant is to provide a necessary guidance and support in order to build and generate an accessible PDF using Microsoft Word.

 The tool does not aim to satisfy all available Accessibility PDF validators, but makes an attempt to export a compliant PDF document in regards to reading aloud, educate users in terms of common problems in regards to accessibility, and with a user's help, fix them.

 Why is document accessibility important?

-When ensuring accessibility in your documents, you allow individuals that either due to low vision or blindness, use a screen reader, to manoeuvre through documents, to hear descriptions of images, to ensure correct reading, and to have equal access to information.
+When ensuring accessibility in your documents, you allow individuals that either due to low vision or blindness, to use a screen reader, to maneuver through documents, to hear descriptions of images, to ensure correct reading, and to have equal access to information.

-In this section, you can read more about the different issues our Accessibility Assistant support and why they are essential.
+In this section, you can read more about the different issues our Accessibility Assistant supports and why they are essential.
 Read the user guide for the tool in this article.

 Read more about accessibility of the websites and mobile applications of public sector bodies in The Official Journal of the European Unions.